peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._ Follows from Theorem 2 by using the _&omega;_ given in part 2 of Lemma 2. &#x25a1;

-**Theorem 3.** _Let f(&lambda;) be a bounded factory function.
+**Theorem 3.** _Let f(&lambda;) be a strictly bounded factory function.
 If f has a second derivative whose absolute value is defined in all of [0, 1] and bounded from above by M, then the following approximation scheme is valid in the sense of Theorem 1, subject to the bounding note:_

 - _**fbelow**(n, k) = min(**fbelow**(4,0), **fbelow**(4,1), ..., **fbelow**(4,4)) if n < 4; otherwise, f(k/n) &minus; M/(7\*n)._
 - _**fabove**(n, k) = max(**fabove**(4,0), **fabove**(4,1), ..., **fabove**(4,4)) if n < 4; otherwise, f(k/n) + M/(7\*n)._

 _Proof._  Because (_M_/2)\*(1/(7\*_n_) in part 3 of Lemma 2 is bounded the same way as the statement _&omega;_(sqrt(1/(7\*n))) in Theorem 2 and part 1 of Lemma 2, take _&omega;_(_n_) as (_M_/2)\*(1/(7\*_n_).
 Then the result follows from Theorem 2.  &#x25a1;

-**Theorem 4.** _Let f(&lambda;) be a bounded factory function.
+**Theorem 4.** _Let f(&lambda;) be a strictly bounded factory function.
 If f is convex and nondecreasing, then Theorem 1 remains valid with &phi;(n) = **E**\[f(Y/n)\] (where Y is a hypergeometric(2*n, n, n) random variable), rather than as given in that theorem._

 _Proof._  Follows from Theorem 1 and part 4 of Lemma 2 above.
 With the _&phi;_ given in this theorem, the sum _&eta;_(_n_) in Theorem 1 remains nonnegative; also, this theorem adopts Theorem 1's assumption that the sum converges, so that _&eta;_(_n_) still decreases with increasing _n_. &#x25a1;

 **Proposition 1.**

-1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave and may be a general factory function.
+1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave and polynomially bounded and may have a minimum of 0.
 Then the approximation scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
-2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex and may be a general factory function.
+2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex and polynomially bounded and may have a maximum of 1.
 Then the approximation scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
 3. _Theorems 1 through 4 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_